PfGAnalytics/Wellbeing-Dashboard/README.md

 ### Update the dashboard with any commentary on trends :chart_with_upwards_trend:
 Commentary on indicator trends should be added to the [`domains_data.js`](scripts/domains_data.js) script.

+### Process for updating code

+1. Open Visual Studio Code.
+2. Run a "Git pull" to ensure code is up to date with repository.
+3. Make any changes to the code.
+4. Save changes and push changes to Git.
+5. Open R Studio and run `datavis prep base64.R` script to embed JavaScript files in the [`index.html`](scripts/index.html).
+6. Replace existing [`index.html`](scripts/index.html) file on DataVis with the updated version.

 ### Testing phase :mortar_board:
 When modifications have been made (new data or otherwise), carry out a systematic testing of content: